burringcat/f1l3-old/README.markdown

 ## Developers
 ### Environment Variables
 #### Variables
-`F1L3_DEBUG`: will set settings.py to True if set.
+`F1L3_DEBUG`: will set settings.DEBUG to True if set.
 When debugging, the secret key will be set to a default one and host will be set to `localhost:8000`

 `F1L3_SECRET_KEY`: This is required if `F1L3_DEBUG` is not set.
 This works as the django secret key.
 There is a script which can generate a random new key at `scripts/gen_secret_key.py`